typo3-on-aws/Documentation/src/faq/getting-started.md

 **What is required to launch a TYPO3 instance on AWS?**

 Before you can launch a TYPO3-on-AWS machine image, you need an account to use Amazon Web Services' (AWS) products/services (see section "[Getting Started](../getting-started/index.md)").
-You can then visit the [AWS Marketplace](../miscellaneous/glossary.md#awsmarketplace){.fa-icon .fa-right-glossary} and launch one of the pre-configured [TYPO3 machine images](../machine-images/index.md).
+You can then visit the [AWS Marketplace](../miscellaneous/glossary.md#awsmarketplace) and launch one of the pre-configured [TYPO3 machine images](../machine-images/index.md).

 **How much does it cost?**